National Study of Playgrounds

 This project is a partnership with Dr. Deborah Cohen of the RAND Corporation and Dr. Thomas McKenzie, professor emeritus of San Diego State University.

-The project will begin in fall 2019.
+This project will begin in fall 2019 and finish in fall of 2022.